dcac/dcac.github.io/_posts/reviews/2012-08-20-paranorman.md

 ---
 published: true
+imdb: tt1623288
-image:
+image: paranorman.jpg
-author: test
+author: caseyt
-stars:
+stars: 4
-excerpt:
+excerpt: "I have to admit, I was surprised.
+In this post-<em>Toy Story </em>world, where computer animation has become the expected norm, you can forgive one for becoming slightly normalized to the unceasing advances of technology. "
-position:
+position: Silicone Caster
-addressee:
+addressee: Liz Allen
 layout: review
 categories:
   - reviews